The Revival of the Religious Sciences

 The Revival of the Religious Sciences (إِحْيَاء عُلُوم ٱلدِّين) is a 12th-century book written by the Muslim scholar al-Ghazali.
-The book was composed in Arabic by Ghazali on his spiritual crises that stemmed from his appointment as the head of the Nizamiyya University in Baghdad, which led to his eventual disappearance from the Muslim world for over 10 years.
+The book was composed in Arabic by Ghazali on his spiritual crises that stemmed from his appointment as the head of the Nizamiyya of Baghdad in Baghdad, which led to his eventual disappearance from the Muslim world for over 10 years.
+It is widely considered to be the most influential book in Islamic history after the Quran and canonical hadith collections.

-It is regarded as one of his chief works and a classic introduction to the pious Muslim's path to God, and is widely considered to be the most impactful book in Islamic history after the Quran.
+It is regarded as one of his chief works and a classic introduction to the pious Muslim's path to God.
 It originally spanned 40 volumes and dealt with Islamic concepts and practices, demonstrating how these might be formed the foundation of reflective religious life, thereby attaining the higher stages of Sufism.
 Some consider Kimiyā-ye Sa'ādat (Alchemy of Happiness) as a rewrite of this work, which is a common misconception.
 Kimyā-ye Sa'ādat is shorter than this book; however, Ghazali said that he wrote the former to reflect the nature of the latter and a few of his other theological writings.

 Background

 Ghazali was a student of al-Juwayni, under whom he studied religious sciences, including Islamic law and jurisprudence.
-Nizam al-Mulk, the Seljuk vizier, recognized the great potential in Ghazali as a scholar and appointed him as the head of Nizamiyya madarasa in Baghdad.
+Nizam al-Mulk, the Seljuk vizier, recognized the great potential in Ghazali as a scholar and appointed him as the head of the Nizamiyya of Baghdad.
 Ghazali, at the peak of his fame and scholarship went into a spiritual and intellectual crisis.
 He left his post at the institution on request of pilgrimage.
 He went on a long journey, traveling to Damascus, Jerusalem and finally to Mecca to perform the pilgrimage.
 Ghazali throughout the journey, was going through an inner spiritual struggle, and he became attracted towards the pathway of the Sufis.
 This journey influenced Ghazali to write his autobiography Deliverance from Error and then his famous book The Revival of the Religious Sciences, explaining in detail about mysticism, theology, Islamic rituals and practices.